Description

 • Tellurium Q silver diamond speaker cables (retired)

-stock banana connectors with custom plastic cable lifters made from flexible subsoil drainage piping and zip-ties.
+stock locking banana connectors with custom plastic cable lifters made from flexible subsoil drainage piping and zip-ties.

 • Rythmik Audio F12SE subwoofers

 Four F12SE servo-assisted subwoofers in an asymmetrically configured distributed bass array.
 Fed from pure silver power cords from lavricables and supra subwoofer signal cables split wired from the high level signal path of the speaker binding posts.
-The subwoofers sit on basic douk audio spring isolation feet for the high amplitude vibrations experienced by low frequency excursions inherent in subwoofer drivers.
+The subwoofers sit on basic douk audio spring isolation feet for the high amplitude vibrations experienced by low frequency excursions inherent in subwoofer drivers, which neither revopods, isoacoustic apertas, or other subwoofer specific solutions were able to tame.
+Currently working on an idea that will incorporate Townshend audio sprung isolation.

 • Lavricables Grand line power cables